Free Weights vs. Weight Machines - Sears

-- Efficiency - With an expanded range of motion, you can work multiple muscle groups in a single exercise.
+- Efficiency - With an expanded range of motion, you can perform compound movements that strenghten the whole body.

 - Higher injury risk - Without a machine to guide your motions, there are more ways to incorrectly perform moves and potentially injure yourself.

 - Spotter - Many movements, such as bench press and squats, you may require a spotter when trying to hit heavier weights.

 Shop all weight plates, medicine balls, dumbbells & kettlebells

 - Isolates muscle groups - Weight machines are designed to work a specific muscle or muscle group, so you can focus your workout on a target area as well as avoid working muscle groups that are hurt or susceptible to injury.

 - Lower injury risk - While injury is always a possibility, you are less likely to hurt yourself due to improper equipment use with the controlled motions of a weight machine than with free weights.